Farmington Hills offers disposal help with storm-damaged trees - Farmington Voice

-Farmington Hills residents will have access to special disposal services for storm-damaged tree limbs and debris through 7 a.m. on July 23.
+Farmington Hills residents will have access to special disposal services for large storm-damaged tree limbs and debris through 7 a.m. on July 23.

-You can haul larger limbs and debris to the roadside for chipping and pickup at any time, as crews will work their way through the city.
+You can haul larger limbs and debris to the roadside for chipping and pickup any time, as crews will work their way through the city.

-Through a mutual aid collaboration, the city gained access to more equipment and work crews
+The city gained access to more equipment and work crews through a mutual aid collaboration.

 “City workers will not go on private property to pick up debris,” Public Services Director Karen Mondora said in a press release.
 “Crews will remain in the public right-of-way and pick up debris from the roadside.”